 Students interested in pursuing a major, minor, or certificate need the approval of the chairperson or director of the minor program and the dean.

-General Liberal Arts and Sciences Studies (GLASS) includes all students who are undecided regarding the selection of a major.
+General Liberal Arts and Sciences Studies (GLASS) is available to all CAS students who are undecided regarding the selection of a major.
 For GLASS, specially designated advisors are assigned to help students explore the full range of their academic options.
 Students have until the completion of 60 credits to select a major.
 When the major is declared, a new advisor from that field is assigned for course selection and continued academic guidance.

 Preparation for the Study of Medicine and Dentistry